newton_polynomial#

 Notes

-The dimension of space where the polynomial(s) live on.
+The spatial dimension of the polynomial(s).

 Returns: